OlgaLazarenko/Companies_Annual_Income_Taxes/README.md

 - [Income of Companies by Tax Group and Income Type](https://data.gov.sg/dataset/income-of-companies-by-income-type-annual?resource_id=be33c464-7566-402d-87e2-07ccf07c251d)

 ### The purpose of the project:
-- [x] Read the data from the dataset using Python Pandas
+- [x] Read the data from the dataset using Python code
+- [] Validate data, remove the rows with errors
 - [x] Remove rows with duplicates at the column 'year_of_assessment'
 - [x] Sort the data by the column 'year_of_assessment' ascening order
 - [] Validate the data, remove the duplicate rows, the rows containing invalid values or nulls